 For your blog to be accessible online, you have to choose a hosting provider.
 There are hundreds of different hosts, make sure you pick a reliable one.
 You want your blog to be fast and accessible all the time so picking a great host is very important.
 Here are the two hosts I recommend:

 Bluehost: This is one of the most popular hosts and there is a reason why.
-Not only it is recommended by WordPress.org as the top hosting, they also provide a 1-click WordPress installation, no coding required!
+Not only it is recommended by WordPress.org as the top hosting, but they also provide a 1-click WordPress installation, no coding required!
 Meaning you can have your blog up and running in just a few minutes!
 Their support is opened 24/7, so that’s another good point.
-If you are just starting I highly recommend this host, plus you get a discount if you use this link.
+I highly recommend this host, plus you get a discount if you use this link.
 This is the hosting provider I’m currently using.

 Installing WordPress is very easy with Siteground or Bluehost.
 All you need to do is login to your account, go to “My account” then click on “Go to cPanel”.
 From here, you will see the WordPress auto-installer, just follow the instructions and you should have your blog set up in no time!